Knitting: Yarn

 A single spun yarn may be knitted as is, or braided or plied with another.
 In plying, two or more yarns are spun together, almost always in the opposite sense from which they were spun individually; for example, two Z-twist yarns are usually plied with an S-twist.
 The opposing twist relieves some of the yarns' tendency to curl up and produces a thicker, balanced yarn.
 Plied yarns may themselves be plied together, producing cabled yarns or multi-stranded yarns.
 Sometimes, the yarns being plied are fed at different rates, so that one yarn loops around the other, as in bouclé.
 The single yarns may be dyed separately before plying, or afterwards to give the yarn a uniform look.

 The dyeing of yarns is a complex art that has a long history.
 However, yarns need not be dyed.
 They may be dyed just one color, or a great variety of colors.
 Dyeing may be done industrially, by hand or even hand-painted onto the yarn.
 A great variety of synthetic dyes have been developed since the synthesis of indigo dye in the mid-19th century; however, natural dyes are also possible, although they are generally less brilliant.
 The color-scheme of a yarn is sometimes called its colorway.
 Variegated yarns can produce interesting visual effects, such as diagonal stripes; conversely, a variegated yarn may obscure a detailed knitting design, such as a cable or lace pattern.

 Metal wire

 There are multiple commercial applications for knit fabric made of metal wire by knitting machines.
 Steel wire of various sizes may be used for electric and magnetic shielding due to its conductivity.
 Stainless steel may be used in a coffee press for its rust resistance.

-Metal wire can also be used as jewelry.
+Metal wire is suitable for knitting and used as jewelry.
+This may incorporate beads of various materials and ornaments such as seashells.

 Glass and wax

-Knitted glass combines knitting, lost-wax casting, mold-making, and kiln-casting.
+Knitted glass combines knitting with wax strands, lost-wax casting, mold-making, and kiln-casting.